AustralianAntarcticDivision/raadtools/README.md

 The repository of data used by raadtools is available under RDSI/PUBLIC/raad and at the AAD under gridded/new/ in the scientific data collection.

-Anyone with a [Nectar account](https://dashboard.rc.nectar.org.au/project/) may run this by creating a VM from our `raadclient` image.
-Search the public images for **raadclient** (e.g. 'raadclient04\_20180513' but choose the latest one if there are more than one) and ensure that the SSH and RStudio port (8787) is open.
+Anyone with a [Nectar account](https://dashboard.rc.nectar.org.au) may run this by creating a VM from our `raadclient` image.
+Search the public images for **raadclient** (e.g. 'raadclient04\_20180513' but choose the latest one) and ensure that the SSH and RStudio port (8787) is open.
 Use the default *rstudio/rstudio* account, or create your own.

 The [contents of the repository](https://github.com/AustralianAntarcticDivision/blueant#data-source-summary) is listed in the technical configuration for bowerbird.